ayerasmacraine/Portfolio/README.md

 ## 🌟 Fun Fact

 "I am excited when there's a new coding activity but crashing out when my code is having an error."
-"I always forget the important part of the coding, like in Java, the semicolon.
+"I always forget the important part of the coding, like in Java, the semicolon."